tonioloewald/bindinator.js/README.md

 One day you might find this trick useful in a pinch!

-Note that you need to point the `import()` at the correct version of `b8r` (e.g. if you're using the minified version, point at that) — otherwise you won't be able to see the registry.
+Note that you need to point the `import()` at the same exact version of `b8r` you're using elsewhere — otherwise you won't be able to see the registry.

 ### Bind arrays to the DOM with `data-list`